wpeverest/restaurantpress/readme.txt

 * Shortcode to embed menu in Posts and Page.
 * Supports multiple menus
 * Lightbox support for menu Image.
+* Single Page support for the menu item.
+* Gallery support for each menu item.
+* Supports regular and sale Price.
+* Upload unique icons for menu categories.
+* Translation ready

 == Installation ==